rlorimier/portifolio1_dogsvillage/README.md

     - Favicon for favicon
     - Font Awesome for icons
     - ColorSpace for color pallet
+    - Google Dev Tools for responsiveness
+    - Visual Studio Code as IDE
     - Git for version control
     - GitHub for keeping the files, documents and deployment of the website